-Stopsley Common in Luton hosted the eighty-eighth senior English National Cross-County Championships.
+Stopsley Common in Luton hosted the eighty-eighth senior English National Cross-Country Championships.

 Frank Briscoe (Salford Harriers), the Northern winner, was one of the favourites along with Midland champion Dave Lem (Leicester Coritanian A.C.), Southern titlist Julian Goater (Shaftesbury Harriers), and inter-counties winner Tony Simmons (Luton United Harriers) and Simmons will have familiarised himself with every part of his home course.
 Last year's winner Dave Black did not defend his title in order to prepare for his forthcoming marriage.

 Shaftesbury Harriers, the southern winners by the huge majority of 136 points, City of Stoke AC looked to have a chance, while Gateshead, who beat Liverpool Harriers in the Northern were national champions two years ago and seem to be the team most likely to win.
 Liverpool Harriers were in with a chance of medals.